UwaweTera/Basic-projects/README.md

 # Basic-Projects
-This whole projects focus on some Javascript basic Make sure you live while checked some of them
+This whole projects focus on some Javascript basic.
+Make sure you live while checked some of them